magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_views.md

-[TOC]

-# General properties

 There are two types of views: trial type and wrapping views.

-# View templates

-_babe provides a number of templates to create views with a pre-given structure.
+\_babe provides a number of templates to create views with a pre-given structure.

-### Custom trial views defined in _babe
+**Template trial views defined in _babe:**

 * babeViews.forcedChoice
     * [image of the view](../images/views_samples/view_fc.png)